Fire and rescue services

 If in doubt, seek local advice.

-Ethiopian Airlines and other large international airlines use standard international time.
+Ethiopian Airlines and other large international airlines use standard international time and dates.

-You may need a valid yellow fever vaccination certificate (PDF) to enter Ethiopia.
+You'll need a valid yellow fever vaccination certificate to enter Ethiopia.
 Some airlines may want to see one when you leave.

 Find out about returning to Australia after exposure to yellow fever.